counsyl/capone/README.md

 ## Introduction

-In double-entry bookkeeping, all recordable events (purchases, sales, equipment depreciation, bad debt markdowns, etc.) are tracked as "ledger entries" or "transactions" in "ledgers".
+In double-entry bookkeeping (DEB), all recordable events (purchases, sales, equipment depreciation, bad debt markdowns, etc.) are tracked as "ledger entries" or "transactions" in "ledgers".
 Each ledger entry is made up of one or more "credit" and one or more "debit" entries.
 For the sake of this brief example, you can think of credits as increasing the amount of money recorded in a ledger and a debit decreasing it.
 With that, the central idea behind double-entry bookkeeping is that the sum of every ledger entry's debits must equal the sum of its credits.  `ledger` implements a double-entry bookkeeping system by providing an API for checking that all created entries satisfy this condition or rolling back the transaction if not.

 Where `ledger` transcends other double-entry bookkeeping Django libraries is that it allows any number of arbitrary objects to be attached, via generic